Review | Let’s talk about Hollywood as inspiration for great fantasy novels

 “Siren Queen” by Nghi Vo, out this spring, is another title set in pre-Code Hollywood.
 Here, Luli Wei, a Chinese American actress, faces typecasting and racism in her quest for stardom.
 In a world in where magic deals are struck to achieve beauty and immortality, and studio heads are literal monsters, it won’t be easy to make it to the top.

 Lavie: Kim Newman is one of the United Kingdom’s foremost film critics, so his encyclopedic knowledge of cinema is unsurprising.
 I especially like his opening salvo in “Johnny Alucard” (the fourth of the “Anno Dracula” sequence), “Coppola’s Dracula.”
-Newman reimagines Coppola shooting not “Apocalypse Now” in the Philippines, but “Dracula” in Transylvania (Charlie Sheen is turned into a vampire halfway through production following his on-set heart attack).
+Newman reimagines Coppola shooting not “Apocalypse Now” in the Philippines, but “Dracula” in Transylvania (Martin Sheen is turned into a vampire halfway through production following his on-set heart attack).
 The only way to describe it is glorious.
 As Dracula (presumed dead in the third novel), returns to life, he heads to Hollywood, where he runs into Philip Marlowe, as well as Orson Welles, who had his own never-produced “Dracula” picture in the works.

 And just as Welles also tried to adapt “Heart of Darkness” (the Joseph Conrad novel that inspired Coppola’s “Apocalypse Now”), the young British author Ned Beauman imagines a film crew traveling to a lost Mayan temple in the jungle to film — of all things — a screwball comedy version of the story, in his 2017 novel “Madness is Better than Defeat” (a line taken from Welles’s screenplay).
 Beauman is endlessly inventive, and the tale twists and turns unexpectedly.
 If you never read him, let me plead for his “The Teleportation Accident,” a riotous journey from Nazi Germany to Hollywood starring one Egon Loeser, who has fallen in love with the unattainable Adele Hitler (” No relation!”).
 The teleportation device of the title remains a mystery for most of the novel, which feels like a more fantastical version of the Coen Brothers’ “Hail, Caesar!”